Free Operations Manual Templates

 • Offers an easily readable and shareable way for stakeholders to access this information.

-Thankfully, you don’t have to look far to find this magic tool.
+You don’t have to look far to find this magic tool.

-Scribe is your documentation pal to create a detailed operations manual without forcing your team to break their backs making it.
+Scribe is your documentation builder to create a detailed operations manual without forcing your team to break their backs making it.
 It's super fast (15x faster, exactly) for documenting anything into interactive guides.
 Once done, you can share your Scribes as links, export them in multiple formats or embed them anywhere!

 6. Get feedback from the team & iterate